spree/spree/guides/content/developer/source/contributing.md

 #### When to File an Issue

 You should file an issue if you have found (or suspect) a bug in the "core" functionality of Spree.
 If you have found a bug in one of the extensions, please file an issue with the appropriate extension project in GitHub.
 If you're not sure if the behavior you're experiencing is intentional just ask on the mailing list and someone will encourage you to file a ticket if your issue sounds like a bug (as opposed to a feature.)

+#### How We Prioritize Issues

+Spree is a very large project with lots of activity.
+We try our best to respond to all of the questions and issues our users have.
+We use the following criteria to prioritize issues:

+* Does this bug effect the latest stable release?
+* Are there details on how to reproduce the problem?
+* Is there a patch associated with the issue?
+* Is there a test included in the patch?
+* Has someone else verified the bug?

+We give highest priority to issues where the answer is "yes" to all of these questions.
+Next highest priority is for issues that answer "yes" to most of these questions, particularly the first few criteria.

+***
+You need to include a brief description of the problem and simple steps needed to reproduce it.
+If you fail to supply this minimum level of information your issue will likely be ignored.
+***

 #### Providing a Patch